petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/understanding-custom-element-and-iframe-client-extensions.md

 By default, all browsers impose the 'same-origin' policy for IFrame applications to prevent information flow between a host page and its external applications.
 Liferay provides a client SDK script to allow limited communication between IFrame elements and a Liferay page.
 It works by implementing a communication protocol with the page via the `postMessage()` API.
 To use this script, it must be included in the application's markup.

 When an IFrame app uses the client SDK, the Liferay page receives instructions to perform certain actions on behalf of the application as the current logged-in user.
-This includes making service calls to the DXP server and access state details (e.g., opening a toast in the host Page, calling headless APIs, running GraphQL queries, accessing style properties).
+This includes making service calls to the DXP server and accessing state details (e.g., opening a toast in the host page, calling headless APIs, running GraphQL queries, accessing style properties).

 ## Additional Information